-I am so excited to show you this one.
+I am so excited to show you this newest hooded towel.
 It’s my hooded towel for the month of December and it’s got some Christmas flair.
 It’s a Reindeer hooded towel and I think it’s a super fun sewing project for the holidays!

 Cut your hand towel in half the fat way.
 Tuck the finished edge under about 4 inches and pin it in place.
 Stitch it in place and then flip it over so that it looks like this:

 From the remaining half of the hand towel, cut out a snout.
 It just needs to be sort of a half circle.
 You’ll need 2 of these:

 Now, with your red fabric cut out a nose (I used a towel just because I had one handy but you can use fabric.)
 Grab on of your snout pieces and put your red nose where you want it.
 If you are using fabric, add some Heat “n” Bond to the back and iron it in place where you want it.
 Then, applique around the nose:

 Now, grab both of your snout pieces and put them right sides together and stitch around them leaving the top straight part open.
 Turn it right side out: